-There is a Cosina push-pull zoom and a more similar looking Tokina model with the same range and maximum apertures neither of which are listed in the database here but are available in A mount.
-Both of these use a smaller 67 mm filter diameter.
-David Kilpatrick has stated that the 100-300 APO and the 100-400 APO were Tokina designs.
+Several manufacturers have released 100-400mm zooms recently including Sony.
+Tamron and Sigma released their budget F6.3 versions in 2017.
+There is an older push-pull zoom available under several brands with the same range and maximum apertures which uses a smaller 67 mm filter diameter.
+David Kilpatrick stated that the Minolta 100-300 APO and the 100-400 APO zooms were Tokina designs.
 The Tokina model was only $230 in 1999--much cheaper than their older 80-400/4.5-5.6 and 100-300/4 ATX lenses.
-If Tokina did build this lens, it probably isn't closely related to that one.

 On the A65 and A68 the maximum aperture is reported as f/6.3 at the long end instead of f/6.7 or f/7.1.
 The A65 reports f/5 at 135mm and f/6.3 already at 200 mm.
 The Maxxum 70 is more optimistic in the mid range reporting f/4.5 up to 135 mm and f/5.6 up to 300 mm where it switches to f/6.7.